philippgille/go-wasm/README.md

 Regular WASM is meant to be executed inside a browser (like Chrome or Firefox) or JavaScript runtime (like Node, Deno or Bun).
 As such it only has access to [web APIs](https://developer.mozilla.org/en-US/docs/Web/API) or runtime-specific APIs.

-WASI on the other hand, as the name "**W**ebAssembly **S**ystem **I**nterface" suggests, provides more direct access to the host system, like to the filesystem or network sockets.
+WASI on the other hand, as the name "**W**eb**A**ssembly **S**ystem **I**nterface" suggests, provides more direct access to the host system, like to the filesystem or network sockets.
 Similar to how the browser executes JavaScript and WebAssembly in a sandbox, WASI runtimes also execute WASI programs in a sandbox, requiring explicit permissions for things like file access.

 ## WASM